FarronF/limerick-council-meetings/meetings/2022/03/28-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 24th January 2022.md

 had passed away due to Covid during the pandemic of the past two years.

-A minute’s silence was observed as a mark of respect.--- 2
+A minute’s silence was observed as a mark of respect.
+---
+2

 1.